5klaerenn/RockPaperScissors/README.md

+#RockPaperScissors
-#Foundations assignments from The Odin Project.
+Foundations assignments from The Odin Project.